UltimateTimmeh/r-daily-programmer/README.md

 ## Challenges

-Following is a list of challenges and a short comment indicating the status of that challenge.
+Following is a list of performed challenges and their status.

-1. **001 Easy**: As done as it gets.
-Too simple to make anything more of it.
-1. **002 Easy**: There's a lot of room for expansion, but I'm not sure it's worth it.
+1. *Easy:* Complete
+1. *Easy:* Complete
+1. *Easy:* Complete